First at last: Earnhardt’s lone 500 victory still resonates

 —

-Twenty years later, the race still resonates throughout racing – partly because Earnhardt died three years later at the famed track but mostly because he came up short so many times before.
-There have been better races.
-There have been better finishes.
-But there’s arguably never been a better Daytona 500 moment.
+The race still resonates throughout racing – partly because Earnhardt died three years later at the famed track but mostly because he came up short so many times before.
+There have been better races and finishes, but arguably never a better Daytona 500 moment.

-McReynolds: I don’t know if you could have scripted it any better.

-Gordon: That’s what I find fascinating about it now, especially being in the broadcast booth.
-What draws people in?
-What makes people remember a race and being recognized as one of the all-time great races?
-It was single file for a lot of that race.
-There was not a lot of phenomenal racing, yet people go back and say this is one of the all-time greatest races.
-It’s more because of the story.”
+Gordon: There was not a lot of phenomenal racing, yet people go back and say this is one of the all-time greatest races.
+It’s more because of the story.

 Waltrip: When an Earnhardt does something, it’s a big deal – whether it’s Junior or Senior.
 There have been a lot of incredible Daytona 500s, before that win and after that win.
 It’s certainly one that because of what Dale meant to the sport and what that race meant to Dale that gives that race a little bit more significance than maybe some of the others.